mucsci-students/2021fa-420-JSMACH/README.md

     `pip3 install cmake`

 3. Navigate to the project root (Should have a CMakeLists.txt file in it)
+4. `conan install .`
-4. `cmake . .`
+5. `cmake . .`
-5. If cmake compiled with Visual Studio, then you should have a .sln file that you can compile using either Visual Studio or using the Visual Studio Developer Command Prompt with
+6. If cmake compiled with Visual Studio, then you should have a .sln file that you can compile using either Visual Studio or using the Visual Studio Developer Command Prompt with

     ```cl /EHsc main.cpp```